 Just as alarming are the results of a study that was done by Brandeis University.
 This revealed that 75% of senior citizen households in America are in a precarious position economically.

-3 Scams Against the Elderly They Need To Be Aware Of
+3 Financial Scams Against the Elderly To Be Aware Of

-Criminal scams against theelderly continue to be prevalent despite repeated warnings by many agencies.
+Criminal financial scams against the elderly continue to be prevalent despite repeated warnings by many agencies.
 As a rule, scammers have no morals, and are willing to take whatever they can from the elderly.
-Most seniors are too trusting and are willing to help those in need and scammers count on that and govern their pitches accordingly.
+Most seniors are too trusting and are willing to help those in need and scammers count on that and govern their scams accordingly.

-There are three (3) cruel scams that we will discuss here that continue to be perpetrated against senior adults.
+There are three (3) common financial scams to avoid that we will discuss here that continue to be perpetrated against senior adults.
 Many others exist, but these three are the most prevalent.
 They are:

 If you were to ask the question, what is a reverse mortgage, to the average citizen, you would hear a number of different answers, many of them incorrect.
 The reverse mortgage program was initially designed to assist senior citizens who primarily were “house rich and cash poor”.